 A special note about family.
 You might feel like you can’t set boundaries because you fear losing them or maybe you are dependent on them for financial support.
 This doesn’t mean you are required to open up vulnerably to them or to explain every decision you have made.
 Recognize they either don’t understand or don’t really want to learn and there’s nothing you can do about it.
 Right now, it’s not your job to educate them.
 Simply protect yourself by setting boundaries to protect your emotions and firmly keep them.

 Many victims find healthy support communities when they join an abuse support group or group therapy.
 As an abuse survivor, it can be very validating and empowering to be around other survivors.
 You will not feel alone.
-In time, your confidence will build, and you will learn how to trust your instincts about people and find healthy relationships.
+In time, your confidence will build, and you will learn how to recognize how your body is feeling, trust your instincts about people, and find healthy relationships.

 4. Get Professional Help